jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 <img src="./Images/paint_json.png"><br>
 </p>

 The default parameters are suitable for many situations and changing is not required.
-Changing parameters requires a deeper understanding of the pipeline and components such as Trackmate.
+Changing parameters requires a deeper understanding of the pipeline and components such as TrackMate.

 ## Paint